How to Start a Web Design Business From Home

 Collaboration

 Since you are working in splendid isolation it’s always great to meet up with other web designers.
 You can moan about Microsoft together (very therapeutic), exchange jobs and help each other out with bugs and other problems.
 I have this relationship with Derek Kirk who lives near me in north London.
-Derek runs a couple of great sites called creative web design and web designers London.
+Derek runs a site called creative web design.

 It’s also good to form partnerships with all sorts of professionals and experts.
 These are great as a sounding board for ideas and to exchange advice and work.
 Try to network on behalf of your clients as well as on behalf of your other contacts.